ankitdaf/Python-Projects/Phototime/README.md

 Changelog:

+- Added a script to automatically copy card photos to HDD
 - No longer skips renaming files
 - Added option to prefix and postfix strings, as per issue #1
 - Added checking for filetype and path